SruthiPuli/Auto-Complete-Search-Engine/README.md

 #### HTML / CSS / JavaScript
 - Creating a clean, user-friendly interface for the search bar
 - Capturing the user’s typed input dynamically
-- Sending input data to the Django backend using AJAX/fetch
 - Displaying live suggestions as the user types

 ### Data Structures